idris-adigun/dynamic-cli-builder/README.md

 # Dynamic CLI Builder

-Dynamic CLI Builder is a tool that simplifies the creation of interactive command-line interfaces (CLI) with minimal changes to your Python scripts, you can enable CLI functionality by adding methods to the registry and describing the CLI structure using YAML.
+Dynamic CLI Builder is a tool that simplifies the creation of interactive command-line interfaces (CLI) with minimal changes to your Python scripts, you can enable CLI functionality by adding methods to the registry and describing the CLI structure using YAML or JSON.

 ## Features